blockparty-sh/mist-miner/README.md

 Copy the Private key (Command+c) (⌘ key)

-Open the `.env` file by typing this into the terminal:
+Open the `.env` file (not example.env) by typing this into the terminal:

 `open -a TextEdit .env`